 Notes Organize your notes with tags, such as #travel or #recipes, to easily search and locate notes in different categories.
 Mention collaborators in shared notes to notify each other of important updates, and see recent changes to a shared note in a single list.
-See Use tags and View activity in a note.
+See Use tags and Smart Folders in Notes and View activity in a note.

 Reminders Categorize reminders as you create them by adding tags, such as #errands or #homework.
 Create Smart Lists to automatically organize reminders by tags, dates, times, locations, priority, and more.
-See Organize lists in Reminders.
+See Use tags and Smart Lists in Reminders.

 iCloud+ iCloud+ combines everything iCloud already offers with new premium features, including iCloud Private Relay (beta), a service that protects your privacy online; and Hide My Email, an easy way to create a random email address when filling out forms on the web; and expanded support for HomeKit Secure Video recording, so you can set up more home security cameras.
 See Subscribe to iCloud+ on iPad, Turn on iCloud Private Relay, Hide your personal email address in Safari, and Set up security cameras in Home.